danakembara/leaf-count-detect/README.md

 o	ResNet18 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
 We implement the model with and without freezing weights (FW).
 o	ResNet34 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
 We implement the model with and without freezing weights (FW).
 o	VGG16 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
 We implement the model with and without freezing weights (FW).
 We also define Cross Entropy as the loss function and Adam as the optimizer.
 The performance of these models is evaluated by calculating their Average Precision (AP) on the test set.
 The closer the value is to 1, the closer the network predictions are to the ground truth.
 As we have a lot of overlapping objects, we change the non-maximum suppression threshold for calculating the AP to 0.5 and making predictions to 0.3.

+For the leaf detection task, we developed a CNN based trained it on the training set.
+We use four different networks to compare:
+- A simple object detector called ObjectDetectorMultiScale using hyperparameters batch size = 32, image size = 256, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
+We used different experiments for this network:
+--	Using original data.
+--	Using augmented data.
+--	Using a variation of image size = [128, 256, 384]
+--	Using a variation of learning rate = [10-2, 10-3, 10-4]
+--	Using a variation of epochs = [20, 35, 50]
+--	Using a variation of weight decay = [10-2, 10-3, 10-4]
+-	ResNet18 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
+We implement the model with and without freezing weights (FW)
+-	ResNet34 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
+We implement the model with and without freezing weights (FW)
+-	VGG16 using hyperparameters batch size = 32, image size = 128, learning rate = 10-4, epochs = 35, and weight decay = 10-4.
+We implement the model with and without freezing weights (FW)
+-
+We also define Cross Entropy as the loss function and Adam as the optimizer.
+The performance of these models is evaluated by calculating their Average Precision (AP) on the test set.
+The closer the value is to 1, the closer the network predictions are to the ground truth.
+As we have a lot of overlapping objects, we change the non-maximum suppression threshold for calculating the AP to 0.5 and making predictions to 0.3.

 ## Results and Discussions